Multiple-Choice Quiz for Kids: Fun Animal Trivia Questions

 10. What is the fastest water animal?

 C) Flying fish

-1-A. The seahorse is a bony fish with their bones on the outside of its body.
+1—C. The seahorse is a bony fish.
+Their bones are located on the outside of their bodies.

 3—B. Zebras have a black base with white stripes.

 4—D. The wandering albatross has a wingspan that ranges from 8 to 11.5 feet.

 5—A. The blue whale is the largest animal to have ever lived, with recorded lengths up to 100 feet.
 Their average length is about 70 to 90 feet (three school buses), with an average weight of 100 to 150 tons.